StCost/signature-oss-component/README.md

 2. Upload image of any format (jpg, png, svg, webp, etc.) Image is put onto canvas, scaled to fit canvas, and user can draw on top of it in draw mode
 3. Type text manually and choose fancy font

+- Each of options are put onto canvas, so signature is always svg.
-After submitting, dialog closes and calls callback with base64 string of signature image.
+- After submitting, dialog closes and calls callback with base64 string of signature image.
 This string can be saved in database or sent to server.

 ---